T351 Week 6 - Spring 2015

 objects, etc) you'll want to be able to light them separately.

-It's also nice to be able to place your camera quite a distance from
+It's also nice to be able to place your camera a distance from

-the subject.
-This is so you can use a longer focal length, and minimize the apparent depth of field (throw
+the subject so you can use a longer focal length, and minimize the apparent depth of field (throw

 Fine tune your composition.
 Remember the rule of thirds.
 Given the wide screen of HDTV, position your subject so their eyes are on either the top left or top right grid intersection.
 An object of interest or splash of light should balance the frame on the opposite side.
 Be sure you can see both of the subject's eyes.
 Is there a little reflection in the eyes?
 If so your light is in a good position.